-Prerequisite: EDUC 303 and EDUC 308 and EDUC 350 and Core Academics test and a GPA of 2.5 or higher and

-Admission to Teacher Education
+Prerequisite: EDUC 303 and EDUC 308 and EDUC 350 and Admission to Teacher Education

 Corequisite: EDUC 309

 An exploration of psychological principles and their applications to the problems of teaching and learning, including characteristics of stages in human development, theories of motivation and learning, classroom management strategies, individual differences, exceptional children, and the measurement and evaluation of student achievement and teaching strategies.
 Field experience required.
 (Fall, Spring, Summer)